Our guide to fighting fungal nails

 What is fungal nail infection?

-Fungal nail infections are a common problem that can affect any nail, but most commonly affects your toe nails.
-As feet generally experience the environment needed for the fungi to breed and grow.
+Fungal nail infections are a common problem that can affect any nail.
+The reason toenails are most commonly affected is that feet generally provide the environment needed for the fungi to breed and grow.
+1

-It occurs from the overgrowth of fungi under, or on the surface of the nail.
-Spores of a fungus make their way between your toenail and the skin underneath the nail bed and feed off the skin or the keratin in the nail.
-Although not usually serious, it can be unpleasant and cause the nail to become discoloured, thickened and distorted.
+Infection occurs due to the overgrowth of fungi under, or on the surface of the nail.1,2 Spores of a fungus make their way between your toenail and the skin underneath the nail bed and feed off the skin or the keratin in the nail.
+Although not usually serious, the condition can be unpleasant as nails become discoloured, thickened and distorted.
+1,2

 What does fungal nail look like?

-- Your nails start to look dull, and lose their natural shine.
+- Nails start to look dull and lose their natural shine.

 - There is discolouration around the edge of the nail.

-- White or yellowish spots in the middle of the nail.
+- White or yellowish spots appear in the middle of the nail.

-- The nail crumbling and splitting, and even separating from the skin.
+- The nail crumbles and splits, or even separates from the skin.

 - Discomfort while wearing shoes, walking, or standing for time.